abisegna/identity-security-publications/README.md

 ## 2020

-**Micro-Id-Gym: a Flexible Tool for Pentesting Identity Management Protocols**
+**Micro-Id-Gym: a Flexible Tool for Pentesting Identity Management Protocols in the Wild and in the Laboratory**
 ETAA / LNCS 12515, 2020
 - DOI: [link](https://doi.org/10.1007/978-3-030-64455-0_5)
 - Scholar: [link](https://scholar.google.com/scholar?q=Micro-Id-Gym:+a+Flexible+Tool+for+Pentesting+Identity+Management+Protocols)